There are a few reasons I haven’t been a good blogger lately. But things are back on track and I’m so glad!

 4. My husband made a career change.

 After several years of back and forth about a career change, it finally happened.
 My husband decided it was time to make a big switch.
+He spent many hours on sites like Upskilled to figure out how to make a career change, but finally, he’s done it.
 During my husband’s career transition, we enjoyed, as my dad put it, a lot of “togetherness.”
 It was actually really nice to have my husband around so much since we rarely saw each other between running, coaching, his work, the kids, and life in general.
 But he wasn’t home just for fun and games.
 He had to take three exams which entailed a ton of studying over many weeks.
-Two of those weeks were winter break so all four of us were home together for two weeks straight!
+It seems to be the norm right now with my friend’s children who are in college also working hard to study for their exams.
+One of her girls studies art and many people tended to stick up their noses and say “is ap art history hard?” well I’ve seen her studying and I know for a fact I could not do it!
+Anyway, two of those weeks for us were winter break so all four of us were home together for two weeks straight!
 It was indeed a lot of togetherness.
 Fortunately the studying, the tests, and the career transition is complete and he’s enjoying working in his new field!

 5. I’m an NASM-CPT!